mvolkmann/blog/src/github/actions.md

 A step can send an email.
-For example, this workflow sends an email when a project in the repository changes.
+For example, this workflow sends an email when a project board in the repository changes.

 {% raw %}